How to Persuade Your Audience During a Presentation

 Have a robust and cohesive narrative.
 It helps to have a solid structure where you can base your whole presentation from.
 However, be sure not to be too rigid and predictable with your presentation structure.
 Keep it flexible and flowing, so your audience will not spot it, but only get a sense that your presentation is put together well.

-You can make things interesting, for example, by employing unexpected tactics in your speech.
+You can make your speech interesting, for example, by employing unexpected tactics and narrative techniques in your speech.
 Instead of getting her on into your topic, for example, you can start with a big, bold, attention-grabbing image.
 You can also use video clips, anecdotes, or even an intriguing question.
 While these may seem unconventional, the important thing is you keep sticking to the narrative.

 Start with a Bang